sharat87/prestige/docs/content/guides/syntax.md

 X-From: an awesome HTTP playground tool
 ```

-To run this request, we can hit <kbd>Ctrl+Enter</kbd> with cursor on any of these lines.
-Prestige will execute a `GET`
+To run this request, we can hit ((Ctrl+Enter)) with cursor on any of these lines.
+Prestige will execute a `GET` request
-request to `http://httpbin.org/headers` with the two headers listed (in addition to headers sent by default like
+to `http://httpbin.org/headers` with the two headers listed (in addition to headers sent by default like `Content-Size`
-`Content-Size` etc.).
+etc.).

 !!! note
 	There shouldn't be a blank line between the headers or between the URL line and headers.
 This is because the